This project took place at our Edinburgh centre which operated between 2008 and 2021.

 Being obese increases the chances of complications during pregnancy.
 One medical condition linked to obesity is sleep apnoea, where a person stops breathing during sleep for short periods of time.
 These episodes can lead to a decrease in oxygen in the blood.

-Scientists believe that sleep apnoea in obese pregnant women might contribute to pregnancy complications, such as gestational diabetes, high blood pressure, premature birth, and stillbirth.
+Scientists believe that sleep apnoea in obese pregnant women might contribute to pregnancy complications such as gestational diabetes, high blood pressure, premature birth and stillbirth.
 However, we don’t know enough about this to be certain.
 We also don’t know what proportion of obese pregnant women have sleep apnoea, and how many women develop sleep apnoea in pregnancy who did not have it previously.
-This is preventing us from helping these women to minimise risks during pregnancy.
+This is preventing us from helping these women.

 What happened in this project?

 Researchers funded by Tommy’s set up the Sleep Easy study to better understand the impact and extent of sleep apnoea during pregnancy.
 The study included 77 pregnant women, some who were severely obese – with a BMI of 40 or above – and some whose weight was considered to be healthy.
 The women took part in two overnight sleep tests, during which they were asked to wear equipment that could detect sleep apnoea or other sleep breathing disorders.
 These tests were carried out in mid pregnancy (between 12 and 22 weeks) and late pregnancy (between 32 and 38 weeks).
 The women also provided answers to sleep questionnaires and donated samples of their blood and their baby’s placenta and cord blood after birth.

 What difference will this project make?

-This project will help our scientists to better understand sleep apnoea during pregnancy, and what effect it has on mother and baby.
-Our researchers believe that sleep apnoea contributes towards pregnancy complications in obese women.
-If they find that this is indeed the case, then treating sleep apnoea could be a way to reduce the chances of problems during pregnancy for these women, and their children.
+This project will help our scientists learn more about the effects of sleep apnoea during pregnancy on both the mother and her baby.
+Despite not being routinely screened for, our researchers believe that sleep apnoea contributes towards pregnancy complications in obese women.
+If this is the case, it may be possible to treat the sleep apnoea and therefore reduce the chances of these women experiencing complications during pregnancy.

 Get our research updates